A rustc soundness bug in the wild

 Ah whatever, let’s go to the issues page of the minilp repository, maybe someone else had this issue before.

-One random issue shows another panic at runtime, so i guess the library doesn’t guarantee the lack of panics, and it being archived, i should probably just fork it and fix it myself.
+One random issue shows another panic at runtime, so I guess the library doesn’t guarantee the lack of panics, and it being archived, I should probably just fork it and fix it myself.

 Let’s look at the minilp::order_simple